-For a while during the mid-2010s, hazelnuts were Georgia’s star agricultural product, on track to outstrip even wine—the country’s calling card—in exports, generating $183 million in revenue in 2014 and bringing the two export categories neck and neck in value.
+For a while in the mid-2010s, hazelnuts were Georgia’s star agricultural product, on track to outstrip even wine—the country’s calling card—in exports, generating $183 million in revenue in 2014 and bringing the two export categories neck and neck in value.

 But this year, many are already breathing a sigh of relief.
 The August-late November harvest data show that nearly 11,000 tonnes of hazelnuts were exported, up a whopping 37% over the same period in 2019, generating $59.3 million in revenue (+47% y/y), compared to last year’s paltry $38.8 million.
 Hazelnut growers predict this year’s total exports will exceed 50,000 tonnes, and given that despite the pandemic, prices for nuts are up 7% as well, the final year-end data are likely to reflect a bumper year.